 Please note that our GDPR Guide has no legal force.

 New, privacy and data protection law of the EU calls for more detailed privacy rules in the organizational systems, explicit data protection agreements, and consumer-oriented disclosures about privacy and data protection practices in the organisation.

 Under GDPR Personal data is any information related to an identified or identifiable individual.
-But it is not just a name or email address of the person.
+But it is not just the name or email address of a person.
 Financial information, an IP address, biometric data also fall within the GDPR protection.

 The data controller and the data processor — are two entitled bodies that can process personal data.